nmcguinness/GDGame/README.md

 - [x] Add support for opaque to transparent changes in DrawnActor3D to ObjectManager
 - [x] Add setting rasterizer states for transparent and opaque objects in RenderManager
 - [x] Change SoundManager to PausableGameComponent to fit into SubscribeToEvents type component
-- [ ] Add SoundManager and support for 2D and 3D sounds
+- [x] Add SoundManager and support for 2D and 3D sounds
+- [x] Add PickingManager with demo for pick and remove, pick and show info on left and right mouse click
+- [ ]
+### Tasks - Week 10
 - [ ] Add support for SoundCategoryType in SoundManager
 - [ ] Add CycleCamera event listener code in CameraManager
 - [ ] Static variables/enum to represent symbolic name for resolution ResolutionType.SVGA
 - [ ] Add gamepad thumbsticks to GamePadManager (map from (-1,1) to (0,0) -> (w,h))
 - [ ] Add vibration support to GamePadManager
 - [ ] Introduce in-built Monogame effects in demo project
-- [ ] Add PickingManager with demo for pick and remove, pick and show info on left and right mouse click
 - [ ] Add Mouse picking to MouseManager
 - [ ] Remove hard-coded (512, 384) in Controller and replace with screenCentre
 - [ ] Add tiling functionality (see grass plane)